Be sure to check the CRIME VICTIMS Resources page on this website!

 Services Offered:

-Established in 1965, the Free Legal Aid Clinic (FLAC) provides legal assistance to low income
+Established in 1965, the Free Legal Aid Clinic (FLAC) provides legal assistance to low-income and elderly residents

 vision of licensed attorneys, pursuant to Michigan Court Rule 8.120.